wechat-miniprogram/minigame-unity-webgl-transform/Design/UsingMemoryProfiler.md

  AssetBundle Info:  select * from alloc_used where callback like "%get_assetBundle%"

+ AssetBundle TypeTree: select * from alloc_used where callback like "%TypeTree%"

  Lua: select * from alloc_used where callback like "%luaY_parser%" or callback like "%luaH_resize%" or callback like "%luaM_realloc%"